Workers compensation procedures

 2. Workers' compensation processes for Southern Cross University workplaces located in other States and Territories of Australia are covered by the appropriate state or territory legislation.
 Enquiries about the workers' compensation procedures that apply in these situations should be directed to the Manager, Workplace Health and Safety.

-3. 'Workers' Compensation' is a system that provides financial benefits and other assistance to employees (and/or their dependants) who sustain an injury at their place of work or travelling to or from work, as outlined in the Workers' Compensation Act 1987.
+3. 'Workers' compensation' is a system that provides financial benefits and other assistance to employees (and/or their dependants) who sustain an injury at their place of work, as outlined in the Workers' Compensation Act 1987.

 4. 'Injury' refers to:

 - Personal injury arising out of, or in the course of, employment;

 - A disease which is contracted by an employee in the course of their employment and to which their employment is a contributing factor;